IT-REX-Platform/Wiki-EnPro-WS2020/newsletter/current/currentNewsletter.md

 ## Latest Achievements

-* Definition of an **Architecture Baseline**: An overall baseline for the application architecture was defined to define a first skeleton for the platform implementation.
+* Definition of an **Architecture Baseline**: An overall baseline for the application architecture was created to define a first skeleton for the platform implementation.
 See details about the [Implementation View](https://github.com/IT-REX-Platform/Wiki/wiki/Application-Architecture--Implementation-View).
-* Application **Technology Stack**: The decision for the major client layer technology has already been made based on extensive testing and research.
-IT-REX will be presented to the treasured user both in the Web and on mobile platforms using Expo.
+* Application **Technology Stack**: The decision for the major client layer technology has already been made based on extensive testing and research: IT-REX will be presented to the treasured user both in the web and on mobile platforms using Expo.
 See details in [Cross Platform Framework Documentation](https://github.com/IT-REX-Platform/Wiki/wiki/Technical-Research--Cross-Platform-Framework).
 Decisions for technologies to be used on server layer and data layer are about to be made, but research is still ongoing.
-* Design of a preliminary **Data Model**: The [Data Model](https://github.com/IT-REX-Platform/Wiki/wiki/Application-Architecture--Data-Model) was developed to provide a first, high-level design of solutions spaces tackling the domain of online learning.
-A major focus was designing a model for courses to be structered both logically and timely.
+* Design of a preliminary **Data Model**: The [Data Model](https://github.com/IT-REX-Platform/Wiki/wiki/Application-Architecture--Data-Model) was developed to provide a first, high-level design of the solution space tackling the domain of online learning.
+One main focus topic was designing a model for courses to be structered both logically and timely.
-* Integration of **Learning Management Systems (LMS)**: A detailed assessment of the provided APIs of [ILIAS](https://github.com/IT-REX-Platform/Wiki/wiki/Technical-Research--ILIAS-API) and [Moodle](https://github.com/IT-REX-Platform/Wiki/wiki/Technical-Research--Moodle-API) was conducted to verify where and integration to existing LMS could be beneficial.
+* Integration of **Learning Management Systems (LMS)**: A detailed assessment of the APIs provided by [ILIAS](https://github.com/IT-REX-Platform/Wiki/wiki/Technical-Research--ILIAS-API) and [Moodle](https://github.com/IT-REX-Platform/Wiki/wiki/Technical-Research--Moodle-API) was conducted to verify where integration could be beneficial.
 Most notably, the feasibility of reusing course details as well as course membership data originating from these systems was approved.

 ## Next Steps

-* Commplete the technology stack (server layer and data layer)
+* Complete the technology stack (server layer and data layer)
-* Define Quality Assurance Strategy and Methods
+* Define quality assurance atrategy and methods
 * Set up development and operation infrastructure
-* Evaluate solutions for User Access Management
+* Evaluate solutions for user access management
-* Implement first functionality: Course creation
+* Implement first functionality: course creation